JANUARY

 International Day of Yoga (A/RES/69/131)

-Yoga has been proven to provide health benefits, to alleviate stress and promote emotional well-being.
-On June 21st of each year, the United Nations seeks to educate the public about the many benefits of yoga through the International Day of Yoga.
+Yoga has provable health benefits such as stress alleviation and emotional well-being.
+On June 21st of each year, the United Nations educates the public about the many benefits of yoga through the International Day of Yoga.
 Programs promoting yoga are held throughout the world on this day.

 United Nations Public Service Day (A/RES/57/277)

-United Nations Public Service Day is held on June 23rd every year to spread the word about what an impact everyday people can have when they choose to serve their communities.
+Public service organizations and public servants play a vital role in improving the world we live in.
+Every year, the United Nations Public Service Day is held on June 23rd every year to celebrate this valuable work and encourage people to pursue careers that serve their communities.
 Volunteer programs are held in communities all around the world in honor of the event, and the UN encourages employees to volunteer their time.

 International Widows’ Day (A/RES/65/189)

 On June 23rd of every year, the United Nations holds International Widows’ Day.
-The purpose of this day is to remind societies that people who lose their spouses may face a number of problems from depression to isolation to financial insecurity.
+This day reminds societies that those who lose their spouses often face challenges from depression to isolation to financial insecurity.
 Individuals, communities and governments are encouraged to support those who have lost their spouses through programs and campaigns.

 Day of the Seafarer [IMO] (STCW/CONF.2/DC.4)

 The Day of the Seafarer is held on June 25th of every year.
-Through the event, the United Nations hopes to call attention to the importance that the maritime industry has on world economies and to pay tribute to the men and women who spend time away from their families to work in the industry.
+Through the event, the United Nations hopes to call attention to the maritime industry’s impact on world economies.
+The day also pays tribute to workers who spend significant time away from their families.

 International Day against Drug Abuse and Illicit Trafficking (A/RES/42/112)

-Drug addiction is a global epidemic, and drug trafficking has led to rampant violence in many countries of the world.
-On June 26th, the United Nations seeks to raise awareness about these problems through the International Day against Drug Abuse and Illicit Trafficking.
+Drug addiction is a global epidemic, and drug trafficking has led to rampant violence in many countries around the world.
+Since 1987, the UN has recognized June 26th as the International Day against Drug Abuse and Illicit Trafficking.
+It recognizes the stigma and discrimination that drug use often triggers, and calls for better cooperation and people-first approaches to ending drug use and trafficking.

 United Nations International Day in Support of Victims of Torture (A/RES/52/149)